Seizan

 Amida Hall at Eikan-dō Zenrin-ji, with the famous "Amida looking back" (Mikaeri Amida) statue.

 Seizan (西山) is a branch of Japanese Pure Land Buddhism (Jōdo-shū) that was founded by Hōnen's disciple, Shōkū (1177–1247), who often went by the name Seizan.
 The name derives from the western mountains of Kyoto where Shōkū often dwelt.
-Seizan Jōdo-shū emphasizes the single-minded recitation of the nembutsu (念仏, "Namu Amida Butsu") while also incorporating elements of Tendai and Shingon Buddhism.
+Seizan Jōdo-shū emphasizes the single-minded recitation of the nembutsu (念仏, "Namu Amida Butsu") as the actualization of the non-duality of Amida Buddha and sentient beings, while also incorporating some influence of Tendai and Shingon Buddhism.

-The head temple of Seizan Jōdo-shū is Kōmyō-ji (光明寺) in Nagaokakyō, Kyoto, which is historically significant as the site where Hōnen first chanted the nembutsu and was later cremated.
-Additionally, Eikan-dō Zenrin-ji (永観堂禅林寺) in Kyoto played a major role in the early development of the Seizan school.
-Seizan Jōdo-shū, originally called Jōdo-shū Seizan Kōmyō-ji-ha (浄土宗西山光明寺派), adopted its current name in 1948.
+There currently three main sub-branches of the Seizan school, each with its own head temple: Seizan Jōdo-shū (Kōmyō-ji temple), Seizan Zenrin-ji-ha (Eikan-dō Zenrin-ji temple), and Seizan Fukakusa-ha (Seigan-ji temple).

+Seizan teaching also influenced the Jōdo Shinshū school (through the Anjin Ketsujō Shō) and the Ji-shu sect (since Ippen studied with Seizan teachers and adopted their theory of non-duality).